 One of the things I used to dread about Thanksgiving was all of the scheduling and multitasking required to prepare the main meal.

-Then I learned how to adapt many of my favorite recipes to the crock pot, and I’ve never looked back!
+Then, I learned how to adapt many of my favorite recipes to the crock pot, and I’ve never looked back!

-This crockpot stuffing with sausage is a family favorite, and it’s especially delicious as leftovers.
+My crockpot stuffing with sausage is a family favorite, and it’s especially delicious as leftovers.